brycehanscomb/brycehanscomb.com/pages/human-interface-guidelines-for-horizontal-scrolling.md

 If you want scroll-distance-parity across the _x-_ and _y-axes_, should try to match the Line/Page size when you implement `scrollLeft()` and `scrollRight()`.
-Otherwise, it's probably perfectly fine to set a scroll value that fits the size and context of your document.
+Otherwise, it's fine to set a scroll value that fits the size and context of your document.

 ### Other Keys

+Pressing <kbd>Page Up</kbd> or <kbd>Page Down</kbd> changes the document's
+position by one `Page` -- usually about `90vh` high [but it can be user-configured](https://ask.metafilter.com/315755/How-to-adjust-scroll-distance-in-browsers#4559053).

 In most browsers, <kbd>Space</kbd> duplicates the <kbd>Page Down</kbd>
 functionality, and <kbd>Shift + Space</kbd> is equal to <kbd>Page
 Up</kbd>.
-Whatever you're doing when you listen for `event.key === 'PageDown'`, ensure you also do for `'Space'`.
+Make sure you handle them in the same way.

+Additionally:

+* <kbd>Home</kbd> should scroll to the start of the document
-Additionally, the <kbd>Home</kbd> and <kbd>End</kbd> should scroll the document to the start and end respectively.
+* <kbd>End</kbd> should scroll to the end

 The code to do that might look like this:

 ```javascript
 window.addEventListener('keydown', (event) => {